BlackEnergy

 BlackEnergy Malware was first reported in 2007 as an HTTP-based toolkit that generated bots to execute distributed denial of service attacks.
 It was created by Russian hacker Dmyrtro Oleksiuk around 2007.
 Oleksiuk also utilized the alias Cr4sh.
 In 2010, BlackEnergy 2 emerged with capabilities beyond DDoS.
 In 2014, BlackEnergy 3 came equipped with a variety of plug-ins.
 A Russian-based group known as Sandworm (aka Voodoo Bear) is attributed with using BlackEnergy targeted attacks.
 The attack is distributed via a Word document or PowerPoint attachment in an email, luring victims into clicking the seemingly legitimate file.

+Attacks Using BlackEnergy Malware

+BlackEnergy was first identified as a tool used for DDoS attacks as early as 2007, and BE2 was first spotted in 2010.
+As a DDoS tool, it was used against Georgian targets.
+BE3 was identified by US authorities as being present in Ukrainian power infrastructure, although whether or not it was actually used in attacks was left unresolved..

 BlackEnergy 1 (BE1)

 BlackEnergy's code facilitates different attack types to infect target machines.
 It is also equipped with server-side scripts which the perpetrators can develop in the command and control (C&C) server.
 Cybercriminals use the BlackEnergy bot builder toolkit to generate customized bot client executable files that are then distributed to targets via email spam and phishing e-mail campaigns.
 BE1 lacks the exploit functionalities and relies on external tools to load the bot.
 BlackEnergy can be detected using the YARA signatures provided by the United States Department of Homeland Security (DHS).